PollyM-tech/Lintech-Solutions/README.md

 ## LINTECH TELECOM
-this is a wifi website for lintech telecom company
+- This is a wifi website for lintech telecom company
 - it showcases the company services